Alex93777/C-Clever-Lilly/README.md

 # C-Clever-Lilly
-This is the C# Basic task Clever Lilly
+This is a task from C# Basics - Clever Lilly

-Add more text...